-To assess student progress in ELA and math, Illinois administers an exam known as "PARCC," short for Partnership for Assessment of Readiness for College and Careers.
+To assess student progress in ELA and math in grades 3-8, Illinois administers an exam known as the Illinois Assessment of Readiness (IAR).
+Since early 2019 this has replaced the previous state-mandated assessment tool for grades 3-8, the Partnership for Assessment of Readiness for College and Careers (PARCC) exam.

-PARCC results for District 401 as a whole and for individual schools can be found in their respective state report cards (see below for links to results).
-The one exception is the Early Childhood Center, whose students (preschoolers and kindergarteners) don't take PARCC exams.
+IAR and SAT results for District 401 as a whole and for individual D401 schools can be found in their respective state report cards (see below for links to results).

 Where to Learn More

 The following links provide additional information about Common Core:

 ► What parents should know about Common Core